 One of these incomers was Bethel Mather.
 He was born inTorrington,Connecticutin 1771.
 At some point he moved to Amenia inDutchess County.
 He married Huldah Smith there in July 1794.
 Their first three children were born there: Aurelia in 1795, Charles in 1796, and Montgomery in 1797.
 In 1796, they bought 47 acres in Schaghticoke from Isaac Hart for 184 pounds.
 This plot, which had been part of the Hoosic Patent, was located to the northeast of the intersection of the road to Easton and the road toValleyFalls.
 Presumably they moved once they had built a house.
 Mather bought 49 more acres in 1827, for $2,210.
 On the map of 1856, his house is labeled right where the M&T Bank is now, at the junction of Routes 40 and 67.

 Bethel went beyond farming and invested in industrial property.
 In 1803 he purchased 81 acres on the HoosicRiver, which he sold in 1815, reserving ½ of a “mine” on the bank of the river.
 I don’t know what type of mine that was.
-About the same time he bought 34 more acres on the river from Charles Joy, an early mill owner.
+About the same time he bought 34 more acres on the river from Charles Joy, agent for early mill owner Benjamin Joy.
 Mather, Joy, John Knickerbocker, and two others built the second bridge over the Hoosic Riverat Schaghticoke in 1799.
 They were authorized to collect tolls from those using it, as long as they maintained it properly.
 If they didn’t, ownership would revert to New York State.

 The year before Mather died, the 1860 census recorded this data about his farm: he had 145 improved acres, 25 unimproved, worth $13,600.
 He had implements worth $200, six horses, two cows, nine oxen, 24 sheep, 450 bushels of rye, 150 of corn, 100 of oats, 500 of potatoes, and 40 of buckwheat.
 He had $200 worth of production in his orchard, and produced 500 pounds of butter that year.